Conditional Sentences Quiz : 15 MCQs

 Linking verbs mcqs

 Linking verbs are verbs that connect the subject of a sentence to additional information about that subject.
 Unlike action verbs, linking verbs do not express action.
 Instead, they link the subject to a subject complement, which can be a noun, pronoun, or adjective that describes or identifies the subject.
-Here are 20 multiple-choice questions …
+Here are 20 multiple-choice …

 Synonyms : Multiple Choice Questions with Answers

 Synonyms play a crucial role in enhancing vocabulary and improving language proficiency, particularly in competitive exams.
 Multiple Choice Questions (MCQs) on synonyms not only test your understanding of word meanings but also help in building a strong vocabulary.
-This set of MCQs on synonyms is designed to develop your ability to recognize words with similar …
+This set of MCQs on synonyms is designed to develop your ability to recognize words with …

 Articles in English Grammar